Practice & Projects · OrevateAI

 Tips for Clear and Legible Addressing

-Even if you get the format perfect, smudged ink or illegible handwriting can cause problems.
-Here’s how to ensure your address is easy to read:
+Even if you master the format, smudged ink or illegible handwriting can cause significant delivery problems.
+Here’s how to ensure your address is easy for both humans and machines to read:

-- Use a dark pen: Black or dark blue ink is best.
-Avoid light colors, pencil, or red ink, as these can be hard for sorting machines to read and are sometimes rejected.
+• Use a dark pen: Black or dark blue ink is best.
+Avoid light colors, pencil, or markers that can smudge easily or be difficult to scan.

 Addressing International Mail: What’s Different?

-Country Name: The most significant difference is adding the destination country’s name on the last line of the address, in all capital letters.
-For example: ‘CANADA’ or ‘UNITED KINGDOM’.
+• Country Name: The most significant addition is the name of the destination country, written in all capital letters on the last line of the address.

 Jane Doe